 I love Advent.
 I also love keeping it simple, and it took me years to land on a method for celebrating it in our family without going bonkers.
 So many books, devotionals, and guides ask for too much prep and too much time for a typical family’s schedule.
 We needed something open-and-go, with almost zero prep work, and that provided freedom to skip a day, or two, or a week if need be.
 We could then pick it back up and never “be behind.”

 This is why I wrote my family’s simple Advent guide — because I couldn’t find anything else that worked for us.
 And the past two years, I’ve shared it with you, and you’ve told me how much you loved it.
 I’m so happy to hear.

 This leads me to some happy news… my Advent guide is now a fully fleshed-out book called Shadow & Light: A Journey Into Advent, in partnership with Harvest House Publishers.
-It’ll be hardback-bound, full color, and gorgeous, including art from one of my favorite artists, Connie Gabbert (she’s designed my past two book’s covers, as well as the AoS logo here).
+It’s hardback-bound, full color, and gorgeous, including art from one of my favorite artists, Connie Gabbert.
 Based on the Daily Office Lectionary found in the beloved Book of Common Prayer, Shadow & Light walks through the poetry of the Psalms as our daily prayer guide through Advent.

 I also share daily short essays of my own thoughts, along with music and both historic and modern art reflecting the introspection of the Advent season.
-I love it so much, I’m so proud of it, and I can’t wait to share it with you.
+I love it so much, I’m so proud of it, and I'm eager to share it with you.

 Which leads me to the less-than-great news about the book… Shadow & Light won’t be available until next Advent, in 2020.
 I KNOW.
 These sorts of books — full-color, illustrated — take a considerably long time to make, so, unfortunately, it’s still being crafted for you.